AlfieDarko/simpli-fi-tt/README.md

 - React Testing Library
 - Vercel

+## Small Changes

+I renamed the property 'type' as required in the tech test to 'status' because it's not a good idea to create a component has properties that overwrite the original HTML property, (Button has one called type).

+I think the term 'variant' would have been a better option too.

 ## What I liked?

 I enjoyed doing the button styling.
 Playing around with the different colour schemes was fun.
 The colours abit pastelised but stay true to the usual UX sensibilities of button colours.